Driky/all-spark-backend/README.md

-# Pantheon
+# Allspark

-A DDD Elixir Phoenix Nutrition Management System.
+A DDD Elixir Phoenix a bootstraping project.

 ## Project Overview

-Pantheon is a comprehensive nutrition management system that focuses on nutritionist-patient relationships.
-It enables nutritionists to track patient data over time, including profile information, body composition measurements, nutrition plans, and patient-reported wellness indicators.
+AllSpark is a bootstraping project.
+It will be used as the base for future projects.

 ## Development Setup